timescale/docs.timescale.com-content/faq.md

 * Superior (or similar) query performance: Queries that can reason specifically about time ordering can be _much_ more performant in TimescaleDB.
-On single disk machines, at least, many simple queries that just perform indexed lookups or table scans are similarly performant between Postgres and TimescaleDB.
+On single disk machines, at least, many simple queries that just perform indexed lookups or table scans are similarly performant between PostgreSQL and TimescaleDB.
 * Extended time-oriented features: TimescaleDB includes time-series specific features not included in vanilla PostgreSQL and entirely unique to TimescaleDB (e.g., [`time_bucket`][api],[`first` and `last`][api]), with more to come.
-In addition, vanilla Postgres data deletion (to save space or to implement data retention policies) will require expensive “vacuuming” operations to defragment the disk storage associated with such tables.
+In addition, vanilla PostgreSQL data deletion (to save space or to implement data retention policies) will require expensive “vacuuming” operations to defragment the disk storage associated with such tables.
 Through its adaptive-chunking architecture, TimescaleDB avoids "vacuuming" operations and easily enforces data retention policies